 Condo associations have additional responsibilities, since members share more walls, as well as hallways, roofs, and parking lots.

-At the head of an HOA is an HOA board.
-Board members are elected to represent the interests homeowners within the HOA, manage the budget, and take care of administrative tasks.
-An example is choosing and hiring a landscaping company.
+Leading a homeowners’ association is an HOA board.
+Homeowners elect board members to represent their interests within the HOA, such as managing the budget and taking care of administrative tasks.
+An example is choosing and hiring a paving company.
 HOAs have governing legal documents that state the rules and regulations for the community, guiding how it is to operate.
 These documents were created at HOA inception, and can be revised and amended as needed over time.

 The role of an HOA Property Management company

-Property management companies exist to help HOAs manage their administrative tasks, and to be advisors on expertise that board members may not have.
+HOA property management companies exist to help condominium, townhome, and homeowners associations manage their administrative tasks, and to be advisors on expertise that board members may not have.